VirusTwo/SnowEffect/README.md

 1. Download the files and place the folder `SnowEffect` in the directory `plugins/` of your Mantis installation.
 2. With administrator privileges, go to the page *"Manage"* / *"Manage Plugins"*
-3. In the list *"Available Plugins"*, you should see *"SnowEfect"*: click the install link for the plugin.
+3. In the list *"Available Plugins"*, you should see *"SnowEffect"*: click the install link for the plugin.

 The SnowEfect plugin is now available.
-Each user can set on or off the falling snow.
+Each user can set on or off the falling snow with a button on the top right.

 ## Change Log